A flame propagation model on a network with application to a blocking problem: Abstract

 \section{Abstract}

 We consider the Cauchy problem

-where $\G$ is a network and $H$ is a convex and positive homogeneous Hamiltonian.
-We introduce a definition of viscosity solution and we prove that the unique viscosity solution of the problem is given by a Hopf-Lax type formula.
-In the second part of the paper we study flame propagation in a network and we seek an optimal strategy to block a fire breaking up in some part of a pipeline.
+where $\G$ is a network and $H$ is a convex and positive homogeneous Hamiltonian which may change from edge to edge.
+In the former part of the paper, we prove that the Hopf-Lax type formula gives the (unique) viscosity solution of the problem.
+In the latter part of the paper we study a flame propagation model in a network and an optimal strategy to block a fire breaking up in some part of a pipeline; some numerical simulations are provided.